Flythrough video

 A city fit for the future

 The Golden Mile, Wellington’s main retail and commercial strip, runs from the Parliament end of Lambton Quay, along Willis and Manners Streets, to the entertainment hub of Courtenay Place.
-Starting in May 2025, we’re revitalising Courtenay Place as part of the Golden Mile upgrade.
+In May 2025 we started revitalising Courtenay Place as part of the Golden Mile upgrade, co-funded by the Council and Waka Kotahi New Zealand Transport Agency.
+This project also includes essential infrastructure upgrades like repairing critical pipes, replacing slippery pavements, and enhancing the road for smoother traffic flow.
+Find out more about the construction changes taking place in the coming months...

 Over time, we’ll improve traffic flow and bus reliability, create wider footpaths and dedicated bike lanes, add more public seating and outdoor dining areas, include cultural design elements developed in partnership with mana whenua, and increase native planting.